About Us

 Collaboration ⎯ Mahi tahi

-We work together across the seaweed ecosystem, with iwi and the entire stakeholder landscape to fulfill our vision.
+We work together across the seaweed ecosystem, with iwi and the entire stakeholder landscape to fulfil our vision.

 Integrity ⎯ Ngākau tapatahi